All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: Miriam Loretto

-Weekly Wednesdays 1.2pm 10 Cupola Crescent
+Weekly Wednesdays 1.2pm At Cupola Crescent Richmond

 The Private Lives of Scientists